Skip to main content

 Co-funders

-The Pilot SMP project is co-funded through the Government of PEI’s Department of Environment, Energy and Climate Action and the Government of Canada’s Natural Resources Canada’s (NRCan) Climate Resilient Coastal Communities Program.
+The Pilot SMP project is co-funded through the Government of PEI’s Department of Land and Environment and the Government of Canada’s Natural Resources Canada’s (NRCan) Climate Resilient Coastal Communities Program.

 PEI and Canada logo